View reports in Console on Mac

 system.log: Contents of the legacy system log file at /private/var/log/system.log.

 User reports are from apps used by the current user.
 System reports are from operating system components that affect all users.
-If you are logged in as an administrator user, you can view all reports.
-If you are not logged in as an administrator, you can view only user reports.
+If you’re logged in as an administrator user, you can view all reports.
+If you’re not logged in as an administrator, you can only view user reports.

 In the Console app on your Mac, do any of the following:

 View a report: Select a report category under Reports in the sidebar (for example, Log Reports), then select a report at the top of the window.
 The report details appear below.

 While viewing a report, you can do any of the following:

 Open the report in a separate window: Double-click the report.

 Open the report in the Finder: Choose File > Reveal in Finder.

 Move a report to the Trash: Choose File > Move to Trash.